 - Script: Scripts fonts aim to mimic the fluid strokes in handwriting.
 Thanks to the elegance of the typeface, many script fonts are standard in wedding invitations.
 One of the most popular wedding script fonts is the condensed, calligraphic script font called Windsong.

-- Unique Fonts: Anything outside of the three categories above would be considered a unique font.
+- Unique Fonts: Anything outside the three categories above would be considered a unique font.
 For example, “Paper Font,” a popular wedding invitation typeface, was created by a designer who cut the letters from the paper before digitizing them.

 Choose your words wisely